chen42/presentations/cho_at.md

 ### central nervous system indications

 * motion sickness
 	* A transdermal formulation of <span id="drug"> scopolamine</span> can be used to prevent motion sickness.
 	* blocking acetylcholine neurotransmission from the vestibular apparatus to the vomiting center in the brain stem.
 * used in the treatment of Parkinson disease.
 	* adjunctive therapy with adverse effects
 	* better drugs available

 ---

-## <span id="drug"> Glycopyrrolate,  hyposcyamine </span>
-* AMDE
-	* both are  quaternary amines
-		*  less CNS effects
-	* <span id="drug"> glycopyrrolate </span> is synthetic.
-	* <span id="drug"> hyoscyamine </span> is optical isomer of <span id="drug"> atropine </span>
-	* excreted in the urine with a half-life of about 2 hours.
-* Indications
-	* <span id="drug"> glycopyrrolate </span> reduce salivary and respiratory secretions, prevent airway obstruction in patients who are receiving general anesthetics.
-	* <span id="drug"> glycopyrrolate </span> reduces chronic severe drooling in patients aged 3 to 16 years with neurologic conditions such as cerebral palsy.
-	* formulations of <span id="drug"> hyoscyamine </span> for oral or sublingual administration are used to treat intestinal spasms and other gastrointestinal symptoms.
- 	* <span id="drug"> glycopyrrolate </span> can be used for symptomatic atrioventricular blocking.

----